xvik/dropwizard-guicey/README.md

 ### Writing custom installer

 Installer should implement [FeatureInstaller](https://github.com/xvik/dropwizard-guicey/blob/master/src/main/java/ru/vyarus/dropwizard/guice/module/installer/FeatureInstaller.java) interface.
 It will be automatically registered if auto scan is enabled.
-To register manually use `.features()` bundle option.
+To register manually use `.installers()` bundle option.

 Installer `matches` method implements feature detection logic.
 You can use `FeatureUtils` for type checks, because it's denies abstract classes.
 Method is called for classes found during scan to detect installable features and for classes directly specified